 Ontario colleges and vocational schools give students the chance to expand their talents and experience what it's like to live and learn in a place brimming with possibilities.
 This region is where people maximize their potential and prove that career success is achievable alongside active and enriching lifestyles.

 What makes Ontario such a welcoming and prosperous part of Canada?
 The people, for starters.
 With over 13.5 million residents, this province is full of bright and fascinating individuals.
 Nearly 30 percent of them were born in a foreign country, making the region incredibly diverse.* But the population is also well-educated, with more than six out of 10 adults in the province having completed post-secondary schooling.**

 So the people are one major part of the equation.
 What else makes Ontario so special?
 The impressively varied economy.
-The province's 2015 GDP totalled over $599 billion, which is more than the GDP of whole industrialized nations like Switzerland or Sweden.** And remember: Good jobs come with that kind of economic performance.
+The province's 2019 GDP totalled over $891 billion, which is more than the GDP of some whole industrialized nations.
+And remember: Good jobs come with that kind of economic performance.
 In fact, by the end of 2019 it is predicted that over 300,000 jobs will be created in the province.*

 With market-driven vocational training from one of the colleges or vocational schools in Ontario, your opportunities could exceed what you currently imagine.
 The enjoyable career options you can pursue are truly wide-ranging.

 This province has something for just about everyone.
 Regardless of your interests, you stand a very good chance of discovering an Ontario industry that both fascinates you and gives you good career prospects.
 Here are some of the most promising sectors to check out: